 The GRP canopy means that this lantern is very lightweight - in fact it is the lightest 'big' lantern in my collection.
 I have fitted a proper Osram lamp (not one made under license by Philips).
 Something that I didn't know about the bowl is that the non refractor area by the lamp cap is patterned - from the ground it just looks plain.
 This area is also a major weak point in the bowl, and it isn't uncommon to see this section missing from the lantern altogether.

 The simplicity of the lantern is shown here.
 No complicated gear trays to navigate here!

 A close-up of the wiring end shows where everything is supposed to go.
-I am going to wire the lantern up without connecting the photocell socket, so that the lantern can be run without the need to fit a blanking cell.
+I am going to wire the lantern up without connecting the photocell socket, in order that the lantern can be run without the need to fit a blanking cell.